samyfrey/samyfrey/README.md

 \
-🌎 Fun fact: I have lived in 5 cities in 4 different continents and speak 3 languages 😄
+🌎 Fun fact: I have lived in 5 cities on 4 different continents and speak 3 languages 😄

 Let's connect on **[LinkedIn](https://www.linkedin.com/in/samyfrey/)** !